Stay up to date on other City of Norman construction projects and a weekly update on all road closures in the City. Click here →

 Continue to relocate the water line in eight different locations on McGee Drive and north to Camden Way in preparation for installing the new storm water drainage box that will relieve flooding in the area

-Continue to install the stormwater drainage system on the north side of Lindsey Street from the west end of Bethel Baptist Church to the McGee Drive intersection.
+Continue to install the drainage box on McGee, north of Lindsey Street

 Lindsey street PHASE 1: Utility Relocation